 With the majority of traditional office jobs now working remotely thanks to COVID-19, many office tenants are realizing some jobs can stay remote even when we’re allowed back in the office.
 This could further decrease the overall need for office space.

 CrowdStreet’s Chief Investment Officer Ian Formigle believes that COVID-19 is going to fundamentally change the way we think about and use office space.
 “Now that the decision makers have been forced to work from home, they might have very different opinions about what their office needs to look like.“

-Even the CEO at Morgan Stanley, James Gorman said the firm is likely to keep some percentage of its workforce at home, even after we’re allowed back.
+Even the CEO at Morgan Stanley, James Gorman said the firm is likely to keep some percentage of its workforce at home.

 “With 90% of our employees at home, we’ve had almost no issues from our plant,” Gorman said.
 “Can I see a future where part of every week, certainly part of every month, for a lot our employees will be at home?
 Absolutely.”

-On the other hand, there might also be a renewed importance placed on personal space and adequate distancing between employees (is this what finally frees us from the open floor plan?), which could prove to increase office demand.
+On the other hand, there might also be a renewed importance placed on personal space and adequate distancing between employees.
+This could prove to increase office demand.